cosmodesi/desilike/README.md

 ## TODO

-Convenient built-in installer to install required dependencies (e.g. theory codes), depending on the likelihood.
 .yaml or not .yaml file? e.g. parameter specifications could be given in docstrings, and automatically read out at runtime (but this will make very long docstrings...)
 Special treatment for sum of independent likelihoods?